 How much better do you physically and emotionally feel in natural sunlight?

-This is what the lotus flower teaches us.
+This is what the symbolic meaning of the lotus flower teaches us.
 And the white lotus flowers gives us that first step.
 Refrain from wanting and you will cease to suffer.
 When you do not suffer, you will thrive.

 Rid yourself of arrogance, hypocrisy, hate, anger, conceit, vanity and every other negative emotion.
 Purify the mind and take control of your true nature.